KrishnaswamyLab/PHATE/README.md

 In order to use PHATE in R, you must also install the Python package.

+If `python` or `pip` are not installed, you will need to install them.
+We recommend [Miniconda3](https://conda.io/miniconda.html) to install Python and `pip` together, or otherwise you can install `pip` from https://pip.pypa.io/en/stable/installing/.

 #### Installation from CRAN and PyPi

-Install `phate` in Python by running the following code from a terminal:
+First install `phate` in Python by running the following code from a terminal:

     pip install --user phate

 Then, install `phateR` from CRAN by running the following code in R:

     install.packages("phateR")

-If `python` or `pip` are not installed, you will need to install them.
-We recommend [Miniconda3](https://conda.io/miniconda.html) to install Python and `pip` together, or otherwise you can install `pip` from https://pip.pypa.io/en/stable/installing/.

 Installation of PHATE and all dependencies should take no more than five minutes.